uxtely/ops-utils/location-server/Reference FreeBSD Patching.md

 freebsd-update install
 ```

 We no longer compile packages.
-We compiled mainly to use `libressl`.
-But it was
+We compiled mainly to use
-to complex and time-consuming, e.g. after compiling all the packages (everything
+`libressl`.
+But it was to complex and time-consuming,
-should was compiled everytime), we had an issue in NodeJS that only happened in
-the bare-metal servers, but wasn't reproducible in the VirtualBox QA machines.

-If it wasn't for that issue, I would keep compiling everything.